-As world leaders seek to find a solution to crises in Syria and Ukraine; economists try to reinvigorate stalling global financial markets and a range of actors gather to find a consensus on climate change – there has never been a better time to understand the puzzle of cooperation.
+As world leaders seek to find a solution to crises in Syria and Ukraine; economists try to reinvigorate stalling global financial markets; and a range of actors gather to find a consensus on climate change, there has never been a better time to understand the puzzle of cooperation.

-From institutions that bring together partners in meaningful and lasting agreements to more fragile and limited attempts to open dialogue between adversaries, Cooperation in the contemporary world offers you an insight into the diversity of the forms of cooperation that make up international politics today.
+From institutions that bring together partners in meaningful and lasting agreements, to more fragile and limited attempts to open dialogue between adversaries, we will offer you an insight into the diverse forms of cooperation that make up international politics today.

 Week 1 - Cooperation between Partners

-NATO (Professor Mark Webber) and the European Union (Dr Graham Timmins)
+- The European Union (Dr Graham Timmins)

 Week 2 - Cooperation between Diverse Actors

-Climate Change (Dr Fiona Nunan and Dr Sevasti-Eleni Vezirgiannidou) and Peace Building (Professor Paul Jackson)
+- Climate Change (Dr Fiona Nunan and Dr Sevasti-Eleni Vezirgiannidou)

 Week 3 - Cooperation between Enemies

-- The Cold War (Professor Nicholas J Wheeler) and Sino-Japanese Security (Dr Julie Gilson)
+- The Cold War (Professor Nicholas J Wheeler)

 So whichever parts you choose, you will experience a practical, interactive and personal encounter with the politics of cooperation in the contemporary world.